U.S. Supreme Court Reins in Attempts to Expand JurisdictionPrint PDF

 Indeed, it seems likely that plaintiffs will now be forced to engage in multi-state litigation in state mass tort cases, and the days in which plaintiffs’ counsel could cherry-pick favorable forums may be over.
 Defendants facing significant product liability exposure around the country should now have much more control over where those cases are brought and tried.

-This advisory was prepared by Sarah Kelly, partner and Deputy Chair of Nutter’s Litigation Department, and Meghan Stubblebine, an associate in the department, both members of the Product Liability practice group.
+This advisory was prepared by Sarah Kelly, partner, Deputy Chair of Nutter’s Litigation Department, and a member of the Product Liability practice group.
 For more information, please contact Sarah or your Nutter attorney at 617.439.2000.